Azure-Samples/iot-hub-how-to-kepware-edge/README.md

 where [device id] is the name you want to use for your IoT Edge (e.g. iotKepware01) and the [hub name] is the short-name of your IoT Hub (e.g. sdbedgeIoTHub)

 * Finally, we need to generate a security token (called a "SAS token") for our device.
-This will be used as the "password" for the KepServerEX to connect to IoT Hub/IoT Edge.
+This will be used as the "password" for the KEPServerEX to connect to IoT Hub/IoT Edge.
 To create the SAS token, run

 ```bash
 az iot hub generate-sas-token --device-id [device id] --hub-name [hub name] --duration [duration in seconds]
 ```

 where [device id] is the name of the device you just created, [hub name] is the short-name of your IoT Hub, and [duration in seconds] is the duration, in seconds, that you want your SAS Token to be valid.
-For security purposes, Microsoft recommends periodically 'rolling' the SAS token by generating a new one and updating your KepServerEX on a schedule you feel balances security with administrative overhead.
-Either way, make note of the duration, as you'll need to update the SAS token before the expiration or your KepServerEX will no longer be able to authenticate to IoT Edge.
+For security purposes, Microsoft recommends periodically 'rolling' the SAS token by generating a new one and updating your KEPServerEX on a schedule you feel balances security with administrative overhead.
+Either way, make note of the duration, as you'll need to update the SAS token before the expiration or your KEPServerEX will no longer be able to authenticate to IoT Edge.

 A valid SAS token will look similar to the following (with [device id] and [hub name] filled in with your values):

 SharedAccessSignature sr=[hub name].azure-devices.net%2Fdevices%2F[device id]&sig=zxiTWD2bGOk0ea66FXwFaNO7cboAQSM3OM3u2UNW5T4%3D&se=1567020425

-* Copy your generated SAS Token somewhere from which you can paste it later into your KepServerEX's configuration.
+* Copy your generated SAS Token somewhere from which you can paste it later into your KEPServerEX's configuration.

-> NOTE:  in the Kepware [instructions](https://www.kepware.com/getattachment/c93c65df-57ea-4e9c-a1e0-2e9a34381d54/mqtt-client-and-microsoft-azure-iot.pdf) for connecting KepServerEX directly to IoT Hub, you may note that there is an option for authenticating to IoT Hub via a self-signed certificate.
+> NOTE:  in the Kepware [instructions](https://www.kepware.com/getattachment/c93c65df-57ea-4e9c-a1e0-2e9a34381d54/mqtt-client-and-microsoft-azure-iot.pdf) for connecting KEPServerEX directly to IoT Hub, you may note that there is an option for authenticating to IoT Hub via a self-signed certificate.
 Today, for IoT Edge, SAS Token authentication is the only option.
 This may change in the future.

-## KepServerEX Configuration
+## KEPServerEX Configuration

-With the preliminary work done, we are ready to configure our KepServerEX.
+With the preliminary work done, we are ready to configure our KEPServerEX.

-* In the KepServerEX Configuration Tool, expand the tree view on the left
+* In the KEPServerEX Configuration Tool, expand the tree view on the left
 * right-click on IoT Gateway and choose "Add Agent".
 This opens a wizard for creating a new IoT Gateway Agent

 * on the "New Agent" screen